ajfriend/cme252/assignments.md

 Expect about one per week.

-## HW0: CVXPY installation and homework submission
+- Homework 0: CVXPY installation and homework submission
-## HW1: Convexity of sets and functions
+- Homework 1: Convexity of sets and functions